Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 <br>
 ## Mining

-Mining is the process by which new fermats are added to the token supply.
+Mining is the process by which new _fermats_ are added to the token supply.
 Mining also serves to the main purpose of the Fermat Network: to enable devices to communicate between each other without going through trusted third parties.
-Miners provide bandwidh to the Fermat network in exchange for the opportunity to be rewarded fermats.
+Miners provide bandwidh to the Extended Fermat Network in exchange for the opportunity to be rewarded fermats.

 Miners inter-connect devices and acts as a bridge relaying everything from one device to the other.
 A new block, containing transactions that occurred since the last block, is "mined" every approximatelly 10 minutes, thereby adding those transactions to the blockchain.
 Transactions that become part of a block and added to the blockchain are considered "confirmed," which allows the new owners of fermats to spend the fermats they received in those transactions.